 Sub Format_Number_Example1() Dim MyNum As String MyNum = FormatNumber(25000, 2, , , vbFalse) MsgBox MyNum End Sub

-The result of this code like this.
+The result of this code is like this.

-So my system setting has a thousand separators by default.
+So, my system setting has a thousand separators by default.

 Example #3 – Enclose Parenthesis for Negative Numbers